Philadelphia Eagles Hit Their Stride Just in Time, but Is It Enough?

 Philadelphia Eagles Hit Their Stride Just in Time, but Is It Enough?December 4, 2018

-The Philadelphia Eagles are peaking at the right time with two straight victories after Monday's 28-13 over the Washington Redskins at Lincoln Financial Field.
+The Philadelphia Eagles are peaking at the right time with two straight victories after Monday's 28-13 win over the Washington Redskins at Lincoln Financial Field.
 At the same time, it's difficult to identify a less inspiring playoff contender.

 The reigning Super Bowl champions' latest performance was a mixed bad, as was their win over the Giants in Week 12.